reahl/reahl/reahl-doc/doc/tofu/introduction.rst

    fixture -- user
    credit_card -right- user

-Given the example above, the following assumptions can be make inside tests:
+Given the example above, the following assumptions can be made inside tests:

 .. code-block:: Python